 Tip #3: Choose an Advisor Who Is Familiar With Your Topic

 If you are not certain of who you would like to be your advisor, I would start by creating a list of your top three choices.
 Next, create a list of pros and cons (I know this sounds tedious, but it really helps!).

-For example, Mr. Green is my favorite teacher, and we get along really well, but he teaches English, and I want to conduct an experiment to compare the efficiency of American Hybrid Cars to Foreign Hybrid Cars.
+For example, Mr. Green is my favorite teacher, and we get along really well, but he teaches English.
+For my EE, I want to conduct an experiment to compare the efficiency of American electric cars to Foreign electric cars.
 Ms. White teaches Physics, I had her a year ago, and she liked me.
-She could help me design my experiment.
-I am going to ask Ms. White!
+Unlike Mr. Green, Ms. White could help me design my experiment.

-Do NOT just ask your favorite teacher to be your advisor.
+The moral of my story is this: do NOT just ask your favorite teacher to be your advisor.
 They may be a hindrance to you if they teach another subject.
-I would not suggest asking your Biology teacher to guide you in writing your English EE.
+For example, I would not suggest asking your Biology teacher to guide you in writing your English EE.

-Some IB high schools require your IB Extended Essay advisor to sign an Agreement Form.
+Before you approach a teacher to serve as your advisor, check with your school to see what requirements they have for this process.
+Some IB high schools require your IB Extended Essay advisor to sign an Agreement Form, for instance.
 Make sure you ask your IB coordinator if there is any required paperwork.
-IBO does not require any paperwork.
-If your school needs a Form signed, make sure you bring it with you when you ask a teacher to be your EE advisor.
+If your school needs a form signed, make sure you bring it with you when you ask a teacher to be your EE advisor.